Example #1: Femke Rosenbaum and Spontaneous Celebrations

 - Restoring Chicano Park in San Diego

-- Commemorating Bruce's Beach, the historic African American resort.
+- Commemorating Bruce's Beach, the historic Black resort.

 They bring nontraditional partners to the table.
 They help build diverse support for statewide park and water bond measures, with over $10 billion in state park and water bonds passed over the past decade.
 Voters of color and low-income voters can make the difference in passing properly framed resource measures, and must receive their fair share of the benefits.

 They ensure compliance with clean water and environmental justice laws.
-Through a $2 billion agreement under the Clean Water Act between grassroots groups, US EPA, and the City of Los Angeles, they are improving the sewer system city wide, eliminating offensive sewer odors that plagued African-American Los Angeles for decades, and investing in multi-benefit park and water infrastructure projects.
+Through a $2 billion agreement under the Clean Water Act between grassroots groups, US EPA, and the City of Los Angeles, they are improving the sewer system city wide, eliminating offensive sewer odors that plagued Black people in Los Angeles for decades, and investing in multi-benefit park and water infrastructure projects.

 2. Physical Education and Schools of Hope